f-rog/PrxGetter/README.md

 ## Compatibility

-Tested on Python 2.7 on Linux and Windows.
+Tested on Python 2.7 and Python 3.7 on Linux and Windows.
 Feel free to [open an issue] if you have bug reports or questions.
 If you want to collaborate, you're welcome.

 [open an issue]: https://github.com/hohohoesmad/PrxGetter/issues/new